Eccleria/ewibot/doc/admin.md

   }
 ```

-If the 🛑 is the emote used as a reaction, `octagonalLog` is fired.
+For both ways, if the 🛑 is the emote used as a reaction, `octagonalLog` is fired.

 Now, we can log the emote usage.
 First, the bot get the personality required for log text.